What Are Academic Acronyms and How to Use Them Properly

 The Modern Language Association (MLA) style takes a similar but slightly more flexible approach.
 Like APA, MLA requires spelling out terms the first time you use them, followed by the acronym in parentheses.
 MLA places greater emphasis on readability and audience consideration, and allows well-known acronyms to be used without introduction if they're widely recognized by your intended audience.
 Writing "DNA" in a biology paper or "NASA" in an aerospace context may not require a full explanation under MLA guidelines.

 When using abbreviations in MLA style, avoid periods between letters unless they're part of the standard form.
 Write "UCLA" rather than "U.C.L.A." unless the institution officially uses periods in its abbreviation.
 MLA also accommodates established abbreviations that don't follow standard first-letter patterns, acknowledging conventional forms rather than forcing artificial consistency.
+For a fuller treatment of MLA conventions, see our MLA style guide.

 Best Practices for Using Academic Acronyms